Wells Cathedral School: History

 Queen Elizabeth, The Queen Mother on 6 July 1979.
 Queen Elizabeth II visited the school during her Silver Jubilee tour in 1977.
-The Countess of Wessex visited Wells on 18 October 2007 and has done so several times subsequently, including most recently in September 2019 to help mark the 25th anniversary of the foundation of the Girl Choristers and the establishment of Cedars Hall.
+The Countess of Wessex visited Wells on 18 October 2007 and has done so several times subsequently, including in September 2019 to help mark the 25th anniversary of the foundation of the Girl Choristers and the establishment of Cedars Hall.

-In 1969 it was among the first independent schools in the country to become coeducational when the junior school admitted girls.
+In 1969 it was among the first independent schools in the country to become coeducational when the Prep School admitted girls.
 The following year, girls were admitted to the Senior School and it became fully coeducational.

 In 2005, the School was one of fifty independent schools to be found guilty of operating a price-fixing cartel, discovered by The Times, under which schools had made fee increases or decreases concurrently, thus minimising competition.
 Each school was required to pay a nominal penalty of £10,000 and all agreed to make ex-gratia payments totalling £3 million into a trust designed to benefit pupils who attended the schools during the period in respect of which fee information was shared.
 The discovery by The Times was made shortly after new Office of Fair Trading directives prohibiting such sharing of information.

 Music

 Distinguished musicians visit the School to give masterclasses.
 The Music School has several main practice areas including the historic Vicars' Close, and caters for specialist, special provision and general musicians.
-The whole School comprises pre-prep, Junior School, and Senior School which includes a Sixth Form.

 The Music School was formerly the house of the Archdeacon of Wells.
 It was rebuilt by Archdeacon Andrew Holes between 1450 and 1470, possibly retaining some 13th-century work and further restoration was undertaken by Edmund Buckle in 1886.
 It is a Grade II* listed building.

 The chorister and choral conductor Peter Stanley Lyons was Director of Music and Deputy Headmaster of Wells Cathedral School, and Master of the Choristers at Wells Cathedral, from 1954 to 1960.
 The choral conductor James William Webb-Jones was Headmaster of Wells Cathedral School from 1955 to 1960.

 The school's connection with the cathedral offers a range of opportunities.
 There is a School service every Sunday evening and Monday morning in the cathedral, as well as music concerts.
 Chapel, chamber and cathedral choir rehearsals and performances are performed in both the cathedral and the Music School.
 Government funding of £3.5 million was obtained in 2008 to build a new concert hall and classrooms at Cedars Hall.